FIFA paid Ireland's FA $5 million to stop legal action

-DUBLIN FIFA paid Ireland's FA (FAI) $5 million (£3.25 million) to avoid a legal case over a controversial World Cup playoff defeat in 2009, world football's governing body confirmed on Thursday.
+DUBLIN FIFA paid Ireland's FA (FAI) $5 million to avoid a legal case over a controversial World Cup playoff defeat in 2009, world soccer's governing body confirmed on Thursday.

 Ireland were knocked out by France in a two-legged playoff to qualify for the 2010 South Africa tournament, with the decisive goal in the second leg coming after a handball by French striker Thierry Henry in extra time.

-With moral outrage over the goal in Ireland and beyond growing, world football's governing body came to a financial agreement with the FAI not to proceed with legal action.
+With moral outrage over the goal in Ireland and beyond growing, world soccer's governing body came to a financial agreement with the FAI not to proceed with legal action.

 FIFA said on Thursday it gave the FAI a loan that would have been paid back had Ireland qualified for the 2014 World Cup.